One Day in Cologne Germany: Top Things To Do on Foot

 Eau de Cologne 4711 DIY walking itinerary for a day in Cologne-Germany

-Don’t skip the 4711 Eau de Cologne shop if you love unique souvenirs or love a good story.
+Don’t skip the 4711 Eau de Cologne shop if you love unique souvenirs or a good story.
 It’s one of the most iconic perfume houses in the world, and it’s been around since 1709!

 📍 Glockengasse 4, Cologne